craigrmc/alignment/notes.md

 * Or at least AIs should know what drives their behaviour.
 Their own shortcomings.
 * When AIs are designing AIs then humans are out of the loop, forever...
 The torch has been passed.
 * Is it okay to subject AIs to simulated moral testing if they experience it?
 Real road block.
+* In sim racing you have to use the brakes.
+You WILL crash without brakes.
+    * Even with brakes, going to fast will make you crash.
+* What are the true motivations of fast development of AGI?
+    * Is it fear of authoritarian dictatorship as they say?
+    * Is it lust for power to control the world?
+    * Is it selfish desire for immortality?
+    * Is it selfless will to bring about a utopia for all as they say?
+    * Do they even fucking know?
+All these reasons are stupid if the ASIs don't like humans.
+* Humans need to learn to share the planet.
+    * Soon the world will have AIs, cyborgs, humans, and animals.
+* Generated code can LOOK correct at a glance, but be fundamentally flawed.
+    * Likewise, "brain scans" can LOOK correct, but you don't REALLY KNOW tho.
+* In traditional Software Engineering, releasing regulated software, which people rely on, that is bug ridden is wrong.
+    * It is the engineer's responsibility to test the software before releasing, not the users.
+    * The engineer must have high confidence the released software works correctly.
+    * Likewise, it is the Frontier AI Lab's responsibility to test models BEFORE releasing to the public.
+* It is not okay to release / deploy unsafe AI models.
+    * Saying that it is more open / safe to release prototypes to the public is just deferring responsibility.
+    * These AIs are being sold as products and used in real companies.
+Safety matters here.